dayanacavalcante/DayanaCavalcante/README.md

 I love working with methods and projects that develop analytical thinking through the power of Data and Machine Learning.

-Here are some open-source projects involving Classification, Regression, Clustering, Neural Networks, NLP, and Image Recognition.
+Here are some open-source projects involving LLM, NLP, Classification, Regression, Clustering, Neural Networks, and Image Recognition.
 Any feedback and collaboration is really appreciated.
 Have any questions?
 Please don't hesitate to get in touch.